 HER EYES.
 FLAT, WAITING, ALWAYS WAITING.
 NOT PATIENT, NOT HOPELESS, BUT SUSPENDED.
 CEE.
 YCIDRA.
 MY SISTER.
 NOW MY ONLY FAMILY.
 WHEN YOU WRITE THIS DOWN, KNOW THIS: SHE WAS A SHADOW FOR MOST OF MY LIFE, A PRESENCE MARKING ITS OWN ABSENCE, OR MAYBE MINE.
 WHO AM I WITHOUT HER-THAT UNDERFED GIRL WITH THE WAITING EYES?
 HOW SHE TREMBLED WHEN WE HID FROM THE SHOVELS.
 I COVERED HER FACE, HER EYES, HOPING SHE HAD NOT SEEN THE FOOT POKING OUT OF THE GRAVE.
 THE NOTE SAID 'SHE BE DEAD.'
-I DRAGGED MIKE TO SHELTER, The bit talked him for an hour but he died him for an hour but he died how on hour loves anyway.
-NO MORE SOMEBODIES I DIDN'T SAVE.
+I DRAGGED MIKE TO SHELTER, AND FOUGHT OFF THE BIRDS BUT HE DIED ANYWAY.
+I HELD ON TO HIM.
+TALKED TO HIM FOR AN HOUR BUT HE DIED ANYWAY.
+I STAUNCHED THE BLOOD RUNNING FROM THE PLACE STUFF'S AREM SHOULD HAVE BEEN.
+I FOUND IT A FEW FEET AWAY AND PUT IT ON THE STRETCHER NEXT TO HIM IN CASE THEY COULD SEW IT BACK ON.
+HE DIED ANYWAY.
+NO MORE LOVES I DIDN'T SAVE.
 NO MORE.
 AND NOT MY SISTER.
 NO WAY.